-These are carried at amortised cost and are impaired if there is objective evidence that the Group will not receive cash flows according to the original contractual terms.
-Default or delinquency in payment and significant financial difficulties are considered indicators that the receivable is impaired.
-The impairment is calculated as the difference between the carrying value of the asset and the expected cash flows discounted at the original effective rate.
-The resulting loss is accounted for as an impairment in the statements of profit and loss and other comprehensive income.
 Trade receivables are presented net of an allowance for impairment.
-Movements on this allowance are taken to the statements of profit and loss and other comprehensive income.
-Subsequent recoveries of amounts previously written off are credited to the statements of profit and loss and other comprehensive income.
+Movements on this allowance are taken to the statements of profit and loss and other comprehensive income and uncollectable amounts are written off against the allowance.
+Subsequent recoveries of amounts previously written off are credited to the statements of profit and loss.
 In the case of short-term receivables, the impact of discounting is not material and cost approximates amortised cost.